leegengyu/vulnhub-box-walkthrough/stapler.md

 * For the next part, it appears that we have to do a dictionary attack to get a set of FTP credentials, and our dictionary wordlist would be derived by enumerating NetBIOS-SSN Samba SMBD at port 139 (see section on this below).
 * We will run `hydra -L formattedwordlist.txt -P formattedwordlist.txt 10.0.2.18 ftp`:
 ![](/screenshots/stapler/ftpHydra.jpg)
-* Note: Not sure how we would know to use the same wordlist as both username and password (because that does not seem like an intuitive thought) - I did recall seeing from the `enum4linux` results that the section started off with this line `Enumerating users using SID S-1-22-1 and logon username '', password ''`. **Did this mean that the username and password would be the same?**
+* Note: Not sure how we would know to use the same wordlist as both username and password, because that does not seem like an intuitive thought - I would have thought that it would be too easy.
+But nonetheless, I will be trying out the same wordlist for both the username and password wordlist, moving forward.
 * We managed to obtain 1 set of credentials: `SHayslett:SHayslett`.
 * Next, let us login to the FTP server again with our set of credentials:
 ![](/screenshots/stapler/ftpLoginSHayslett.jpg)